-If you want to know immediately, whether you are a good candidate for laser refractive surgery, answer to seven simple questions.
-You will need just few minutes.
+If you immediately want to find out whether you are a good candidate for laser refractive surgery, simply answer seven simple questions.
+You'll need just few minutes.

-Glaucoma is a term describing a group of eye disorders that result in optic nerve damage, often associated with increased intraocular pressure.
-Its upper limit differs from patient to patient.
-Treatment stops or at least slows down the disease progression.
-If glaucoma is discovered soon enough, a good vision function and consequently also the quality of life can be preserved.
+Glaucoma is a term describing a group of eye disorders that result in optic nerve damage.
+The most significant factor associated with glaucoma is increased intraocular pressure, the upper limit of which differs from patient to patient.
+With treatment, disease progression may be stopped or at least significantly slowed.
+If glaucoma is discovered sufficiently early, we can preserve good vision and consequently, also quality of life.

-On the first medical examination we discuss about the situation, determine visual acuity, measure the eye pressure, perform a detailed examination of the eye with the biomicroscope, anterior chamber angle examination and examination of the optic nerve to look for any visible damage to it.
-The patient undergoes the examination of the field of vision where the possible visual function loss because of collapse of the nerve tissue is evaluated.
-According to results, it is evaluated if eyes are healthy or if there is an increased eye pressure, if the disease has already developed.
+At the first medical eye examination, we discuss the situation, determine visual acuity, measure the intraocular pressure, perform a detailed examination of the eye using a biomicroscope and assess the angle of the anterior chamber and optic nerves to find any visible damage.
+The patient undergoes an examination of the field of vision, during which we evaluate a possible loss of vision due to collapse of nerve tissue.
+Based on our findings, we evaluate whether the eyes are healthy, if there is increased intraocular pressure and whether disease has already progressed.

-The purpose of the primary treatment of glaucoma is to decrease the eye pressure with eye drops that decrease the eye pressure in various ways.
-The doctor decides which eye drops are required for a certain patient.
-Frequently, a combination of different eye drops is required to achieve the wanted eye pressure decrease.
-Patients usually take them once or twice a day for all life.
+The primary treatment of glaucoma is directed towards decreasing intraocular pressure using eye drops that reduce the pressure in various different ways.
+The doctor determines the types of eye drops that are required by each individual patient.
+A combination of different eye drops is frequently required in order to achieve the desired results.
+Patients usually take the eye drops once or twice a day for their entire life.

-In open-angle glaucoma, selective laser trabeculoplasty (SLT) is used.
-This newer procedure is according to the European glaucoma society guidelines adequate for initial treatment of eye hypertension or glaucoma, and for patients for whom the treatment with eye drops is not efficient.
-The invasive surgical procedure can be postponed with the use of laser.
-It is adequate for patients who are allergic to eye drops, for those who have a sensitive eye surface, and for those who do not want to use eye drops or have difficulties with eye drop application.
-Newer lasers are safe because of lower therapeutic energy, but are also efficient.
-The initial treatment with SLT decreases the eye pressure for approximately 30%.
-When patients already use eye drops, it decreases eye pressure for approximately 12 – 25%.
-The procedure of laser treatment is painless.
-The eye is numbed with eye drops, the contact lens is placed into the eye, and laser ray is directed in the angle and canals.
-With this treatment, function of the trabecula improves, aqueous humor flow improves, and eye pressure decreases.
-Side effects are rare (mild inflammation, mild bleeding, increase of pressure) and are mild and transitional.
+Selective Laser Trabeculoplasty (SLT) is used to treat open-angle glaucoma.
+According to the latest European Glaucoma Society Guidelines, this procedure is appropriate for the initial treatment of eye hypertension or glaucoma and for patients for whom treatment with eye drops is not sufficiently effective.
+More invasive surgical procedures can be postponed with the use of laser therapy.
+SLT treatment is appropriate for patients who are allergic to eye drops, have a sensitive eye surface, do not want to use eye drops, or have difficulties with eye drop applications.
+Due to using lower levels of therapeutic energy, newer lasers are safe and also efficient.
+Initial treatment with SLT decreases intraocular pressure by approximately 30%.
+In patients who already use eye drops, intraocular pressure is reduced by approximately 12 – 25%.
+The laser treatment procedure is painless.
+The eye is numbed using eye drops, a contact lens is placed into the eye and a laser ray is directed at the eye's angle and canals.
+This treatment results in improving the trabecular function and the flow of aqueous humor and also reduces intraocular pressure.
+Side effects are rare (mild inflammation, mild bleeding, increase of pressure), mild and transitional.

 In closed-angle glaucoma, YAG laser iridotomy is used.
-The eye is numbed with eye drops, contact lens is placed into the eye, and a small hole is made in the iris with the laser.
-This enables aqueous humor to reach the canals in the eye angle.
-In this way aqueous humor flow improves, and eye pressure is normalized.
+The eye is numbed using eye drops, a contact lens is placed into the eye and a small hole is made in the iris using a laser.
+This treatment enables aqueous humor to reach the canals in the eye's angle so that the flow of aqueous humor is improved and the intraocular pressure normalized.